 If you’re beginning the process of converting a camper van to live in a van full time then you’ve probably wondered how you’re going to get some power.
 You might want to install a campervan fridge, have some funky lighting, get fancy and have a television, or, like us, just be looking for a way to power a fan and charge up your phones or cameras.
+Getting solar power for our camper van was one of the best decisions we made.

 There are several ways you can get power when you live in a van.
 You can use a generator if you’re in an RV or you could install a hookup so that when you’re at a campsite you can plug into a power source.
 But the best way?
 At least if you’re planning to go off-grid and not have to be reliable on campsites is to install solar power in your van and have solar power for camping.